 When it comes to treating facial volume loss (like sagging cheeks, for example), your provider can suggest a number of fillers well-suited for this purpose.* These typically have a thicker gel consistency that can provide effective support for the cheeks and even earlobes.* Some of these fillers include:

-- Juvederm Voluma: Developed primarily for injection into the cheeks, this filler can improve facial volume and contours.
-Voluma relies on hyaluronic acid to increase longevity of results, which can last for over a year.
+- Juvederm Voluma: Developed primarily for injection into the cheeks, this filler can improve facial volume and contours.*

-- Sculptra: The primary driving force behind this filler is collagen growth, which is stimulated by the poly-L-lactic acid in the formulation.
-As such, this filler can be used to create naturally-full results in the temples as well as mid-face.
+- Sculptra: The primary driving force behind this filler is collagen growth, which is stimulated by the poly-L-lactic acid in the formulation.* As such, this filler can be used to create naturally-full improvements in the temples as well as mid-face.*

 - Restylane Lyft: This filler from the Restylane family of injectables also relies on hyaluronic acid to add volume in the face.* Though Restylane Lyft was primarily developed for enhancing volume in the cheeks, it can be used to add contour to other parts of the face as well.*